 "Over the next 6 weeks we will be learning about feelings and emotions together, and talking about tricky subjects like friendships, belonging and bullying.

 Together we'll watch an animation every week to help us have these conversations and build our understanding and skills around well-being.

-You'll get to know all about the Peeps!"
+You'll get to know all about the 'Peeps' and the 'Feels'!"